kohei-us/mdds/doc/segment_tree.rst

 * end position of the segment, and
 * the value associated with the segment

 as its arguments.
-Note that, as mentioned earlier, the start position of a segment is inclusive but the end position isn't.
+As mentioned earlier, the start position of a segment is inclusive but the end position isn't.
 Once all the segment data have been inserted, the next step is to build the tree by simply calling the :cpp:func:`~mdds::segment_tree::build_tree()` method:

 .. literalinclude:: ../example/segment_tree.cpp